St. James's Place FY operating profit down 5% on flows, costs

-LONDON, Feb 27 (Reuters) - British wealth manager St. James's Place SJP.L on Thursday posted a 5% fall in full-year operating profit after gross inflows of client cash dipped amid political uncertainty and costs linked to a technology upgrade increased.
+LONDON, Feb 27 (Reuters) - British wealth manager St. James's Place SJP.L on Thursday posted a 5% fall in full-year operating profit in line with forecasts, after the pace of gross inflows of client cash slowed and costs linked to a technology upgrade increased.

-Operating profit on a European embedded value basis, a key measure of performance that discounts future cashflows, was 952 million pounds, down from 1 billion pounds a year earlier.
+Operating profit on a European embedded value basis, a key measure of performance that discounts future cashflows, was 952 million pounds ($1.24 billion), down from 1 billion pounds a year earlier.

+That compared with a company compiled consensus expectation of 16 analysts for 955.9 million pounds.

+"In the short term, our profit has been impacted by the more modest gross flows relative to the planned investment in the business for future growth," Chief Executive Andrew Croft said.

 (Reporting by Simon Jessop, editing by Sinead Cruise)